-Today, Brain Support Network (BSN) cannot facilitate brain donations in Canada.
-This is true, first, because we haven’t been able to identify pathology resources in Canada who are willing to commit to brain recoveries planned in advance, though we have found pathologists-on-call in certain hospitals willing to be engaged at the last minute.
+Today, Brain Support Network cannot facilitate brain donations in Canada.
+This is true, first, because we haven’t been able to identify pathology resources in Canada who are willing to commit to brain recoveries planned in advance, though we have found on-call pathologists in certain hospitals willing to be engaged at the last minute.

-Second, BSN routes brain tissue primarily to the Mayo Clinic in Jacksonville, Florida.
-The Mayo Clinic reports to us that tissue shipped from Canada to the US is often delayed by US Customs, spoiling the tissue.
+Second, Brain Support Network routes brain tissue primarily to the Mayo Clinic in Jacksonville, Florida.
+The Mayo Clinic reports that tissue shipped from Canada to the US is often delayed by US Customs, spoiling the tissue.

 3. Southwestern Ontario Brain Bank at the London Movement Disorders Centre (residents of/near London, Ontario)